ArkoSammy12/Aquifer/README.md

 # Aquifer

-This is a simple Minecraft server-side Fabric mod that makes small modfiications to the way farmland blocks can be hydrated, and grass, dirt, or sand blocks can be hydrated to allow sugarcane to be placed on them.
+This is a simple Minecraft server-side Fabric mod that makes small modifications to the way farmland blocks can be hydrated, and grass, dirt, or sand blocks can be hydrated to allow sugarcane to be placed on them.

 ## Farmlands